Emerging Leader 2015 - 2016

 - Co-Chair on the Oncology Social Work Australia (OSWA) Special Interest Group (SIG) – active member since 2013.

-- Member of a number of committees including Western Health A&TSI Advisory Committee, RWH Advisory Committee, Royal Children’s Hospital Advisory Committee, Inner Northwest PCP Koolin Balit Committee, YASN (Yarra Aboriginal Support Network) to name a few.
+- Member of a number of committees including Western Health Aboriginal and Torres Strait Islander Advisory Committee, RWH Advisory Committee, Royal Children’s Hospital Advisory Committee, Inner Northwest PCP Koolin Balit Committee, YASN (Yarra Aboriginal Support Network) to name a few.